tj-django/django-view-breadcrumbs/README.md

 - `DetailBreadcrumbMixin`  - For detail views `Home / Posts / Post 1`
 - `ListBreadcrumbMixin`    - For list views `Home / Posts`
 - `UpdateBreadcrumbMixin`  - For Update views `Home / Posts / Post 1 / Update Post 1`
+- `DeleteBreadcrumbMixin`  - For Delete views this has a link to the list view to be used as the success URL.

 ## Installation